aurora-721/ReusableCircularSliderComponent/README.md

 ## Modifying the code

-If you don't want to use HTML elements or want to modify the code independently, you can import `circularSlider.js` which consists of a class CircularSlider that makes a unique instance of a circular slider component.
+If you don't want to use HTML elements or modify the code independently import `circularSlider.js`.
+It consists of a class CircularSlider that makes a unique instance of a circular slider component.

-To freely use this class you have to provide a div container element where the svg element is going to be created.
-Store it inside `CircularSlider.svg` which will be present accross all instances of CircularSlider.
+To freely use this class, you have to provide a div container element where the SVG element will be stored.
+Store it inside `CircularSlider.svg` which will be present across all instances of CircularSlider.
-For create more than one modify this code:

 ```javascript
 //set div element